 Lisa here!
 For those that may be new to the blog, I am the director of operations here at LBB and Ashley’s right hand gal.
 I’m not much of a writer.
 I enjoy writing our sponsor and giveaway posts, but a personal post is a little out of my comfort zone.
-Ashley and I thought it would be kinda fun for our readers to get a little behind the scenes account of the last several months, so I got on board with the post.
+I thought it would be kinda fun for our readers to get a little behind the scenes account of the last several months, so I got on board with the post.
 When I was hired on, I had no idea what I was getting myself into.
 I certainly didn’t expect to become the poster girl for “Girls Who Poop at Work,” either.
 I think it was meant to be though and I love my job so much.

 From time to time I see emails come in from readers that have a hard time believing that Ashley is so positive and able to find joy in the hand she has been dealt.
 They want her to be more honest about her anger and fear.
 I have to laugh a little when I read these emails.
 Don’t get me wrong, after the death of her father, the miscarriage, then finding out the 2nd pregnancy wasn’t actually a baby but a tumor, like many of you I thought to myself, “How much more can this girl take!?”